Capture Rainwater: A Smart Solution for Homeowners in DFW

 Run water from a hose into your gutter or wait for the next rainstorm.
 Watch to make sure the flow goes smoothly into the barrel and that overflow water drains safely away from your home.

-Good, now you have your water.
-What now?
-While this water ain’t treated, and so it is not for drinking purposes, you can definitely use it to water your lawn or garden, washing cars, patios or outdoor furniture or filling birdbaths or planters.
-Much like everything else, a rain barrel will also require maintenance, so remember to :
+Now that you have your water, what can you do with it?
+While this water isn’t treated and is not for drinking purposes, you can definitely use it to water your lawn or garden, wash cars, clean patios or outdoor furniture, or fill birdbaths and planters.

 Empty and rinse it every few months to prevent algae buildup.